cronomus01/simple-invoicing-system/README.md

 # Simple Invoicing System
-This is a exam offered by Hackazouk Inc.
+This is a Technical Exam offered by Hackazouk Inc.

 The master branch is an attempt of the Official Interview with a duration of 3 hours.